-I was overwhelmed by the excitement of steering my canoe down the stream while learning rowing techniques.
+I was overwhelmed by the excitement of steering my canoe down the stream while sharpening my rowing skills.
 Obviously, I didn’t give the birds of Mukungwa my undivided attention.
 Still, I got a glimpse into the hustle and bustle of their lives.
 Ever since, I have been paying more attention to birds than I used to and each birding experience leaves me speechless.

 As I propelled my canoe one stroke at a time, I saw a lot of construction projects.
 Birds were busy building nests, an activity that requires an advanced level of expertise.
 Those neat penthouses made of woven grass, camouflaged with moss and lined with mud prove that these creatures boast highly developed skills.